aosabook/500lines/functionalDB/chapter.md

 * place the entity in storage
 * update indexes as necessary

-These steps are performed in the `add-entity` function
+These steps are performed in the `add-entity` function.

 ````clojure
 (defn add-entity [db ent]
    (let [[fixed-ent next-top-id] (fix-new-entity db ent)